zhfeng/zhfeng.github.io/_posts/2022-11-30-quarkus-shardingsphere-jdbc.md

 ---
 **NOTE:**
 When inserting a user into the database, shardingsphere routes it to the different database according to the sharding rules.
 Also, it controls the transaction by itself, so we need to disable the transaction support in the agroal.
-Also, shardingsphere can support multi types of backend databases, so we have to set `quarkus.hibernate-orm.dialect` explicitly to `io.quarkus.hibernate.orm.runtime.dialect.QuarkusH2Dialect` for H2 database.
+Also, shardingsphere can support multi types of backend databases, so we have to set `quarkus.hibernate-orm.dialect` to `io.quarkus.hibernate.orm.runtime.dialect.QuarkusH2Dialect` for H2 database explicitly.
 ```properties
 quarkus.datasource.ds_0.jdbc.transactions=DISABLED
 quarkus.datasource.ds_1.jdbc.transactions=DISABLED